 Exercise promotes the release of endorphins, and endorphins make you feel good not only physically, but emotionally.
 When you feel good, you’re better equipped to handle stress in a healthy way.

 When my commitment to movement wavers, so does my ability to ward off stress.
 It’s so, so important to me (and so, so many others) to stay active in some way each day.
-We were made to move.Peace within creates beauty without.
+We were made to move.Peace within is a strong contributor to beauty in the world.
 Click To Tweet

 Instead of suffering through stress on a regular basis, try moving your body in ways that are enjoyable to you (it’s important to the longevity of the practice that you find joy in your movement).